-- (4) Ms. David elected to receive her full annual retainer in the form of RSU awards.
-Accordingly, she received 4,214 RSUs in lieu of her annual retainer for 2021.
-Mr. Abrams elected to receive \$50,000 of his full annual retainer in the form of RSU awards.
-Accordingly, he received 2,107 RSUs in lieu of \$50,000 of his annual retainer for 2021.
-The retainers that each of these directors elected to receive in RSUs are reported as though they had been paid in cash and not converted into RSUs. - (5) Any cash compensation payable to Mr. Dahnke was paid directly to a non-investment fund affiliate of his employer.
+(4) Ms. David elected to receive her full annual retainer in the form of RSU awards.
+Accordingly, she received 4,509 RSUs in lieu of her annual retainer for 2022.
+The retainer that Ms. David elected to receive in RSUs is reported as though she had been paid in cash and such retainer had not been converted into RSUs.